 - stabilizing transactions;

-- short sales;
+- · short sales;

 - purchases to cover positions created by short sales;

-- imposition of penalty bids; and
+- · imposition of penalty bids; and

 - syndicate covering transactions.

 Stabilizing transactions consist of bids or purchases made for the purpose of preventing or retarding a decline in the market price of our common stock while this offering is in progress.
 Stabilization transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum.
 These transactions may also include making short sales of our common stock, which involve the sale by the underwriter of a greater number of common stock than they are required to purchase in this offering and purchasing common stock on the open market to cover short positions created by short sales.
+Short sales may be "covered short sales," which are short positions in an amount not greater than the underwriter's option to purchase additional shares referred to above, or may be "naked short sales," which are short positions in excess of that amount.

-The underwriter may close out any covered short position by purchasing shares in the open market.
-In making this determination, the underwriter will consider, among other things, the price of shares of common stock available for purchase in the open market.
+The underwriter may close out any covered short position by either exercising their option, in whole or in part, or by purchasing shares in the open market.
+In making this determination, the underwriter will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.